This article covers:

 What are Ohio's Break Laws?

-In Ohio, employers are not mandated by federal or state law to offer their employees lunch breaks or rest periods during their work hours.
-However, if an employer decides to provide such breaks, they must relieve their employees of all duties while they are on an unpaid break, and if the breaks are under 20 minutes, they should be paid at the same hourly rate.
+In Ohio, employers are not mandated by state law to offer adult employees lunch breaks or rest periods during work hours.
+However, if an employer decides to provide such breaks, they must adhere to the general break guidelines of the FLSA.

 Learn more in detail about Ohio Break Laws.